Major Differences Between Microeconomics and Macroeconomics

 Get Paid for Your Knowledge

-Both microeconomics and macroeconomics hold importance in their own area of application.
+Both Microeconomics and Macroeconomics hold importance in their area of application.

 Importance of Microeconomics:

-There is both practical and theoretical importance of microeconomics.
+There is both practical and theoretical importance to Microeconomics.
 The primary significance is that it helps in determining the prices of commodities in an economy.
-Microeconomics plays a vital role in formulating policies that help in enhancing production efficiency and result in greater economic welfare.
-It allows to determine the working of a capitalist economy and the equilibrium price of a free economy.
+Microeconomics plays a vital role in formulating policies that help enhance production efficiency and result in greater economic welfare.
+It allows us to determine the working of a capitalist economy and the equilibrium price of a free economy.

 Importance of Macroeconomics:

-As macroeconomics studies the entire economy of a country as a whole, it helps in understanding the functioning of a complex modern economic system.
+As Macroeconomics studies the entire economy of a country as a whole, it helps in understanding the functioning of a complex modern economic system.
 It allows determining the level of national income and employment with the help of aggregate demand and supply.
-Macroeconomics analyzes the fluctuations in business activities and helps in maintaining a stable price level.
+Macroeconomics analyses the fluctuations in business activities and helps in maintaining a stable price level.

 Scope of Microeconomics: